cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 4. **Protection**: IPFs provide an approachable safe haven that is not associated with fear arousal but rather with calmness and serenity.
 5. **Attunement**: IPFs consistently and accurately recognize and respond to the full range of the patient's negative and positive emotional states, supporting intersubjective reciprocal exchange and reducing emotional numbness.

-### Thereby, the disorganized patient-as-child learns to trust his or her affects and to become effective in expressing them in the context of the imagine

-**Attachment Theory and Disorganized Attachment**

 - Disorganized patients have difficulty with trusting their affects and expressing them effectively in relationships due to unresolved attachment issues from childhood.
-- The Infant-Parent Freudian (IPF) approach helps disorganized patients by providing a safe, consistent relationship that supports the reactivation and balance of the attachment behavioral system.
+- The IPF approach helps disorganized patients by providing a safe, consistent relationship that supports the reactivation and balance of the attachment behavioral system.
 - IPFs respond effectively to disorganized attachment behaviors, enabling patients to express healthy, organized attachment behaviors when proximity-seeking is needed.

 **IPFs' Role in Supporting Disorganized Patients**